Frank Viola (author)

-Viola has authored over 20 books, over 1,000 blog articles, and over 200 podcast episodes.
+Viola has authored over 20 books, over 1,000 blog articles, and over 300 podcast episodes.
 His podcast, Christ is All, has been ranked #1 in Canada and #2 in the USA (respectively) in the "Christianity" section of iTunes.

 His blog, Beyond Evangelical, is regularly ranked in the top 10 of Christian blogs on the Web.

 Viola and professor Leonard Sweet have written three books together, each focusing on Christology: Jesus Speaks, Jesus: A Theography and Jesus Manifesto.

 Since 2012, Viola has been strongly focused on helping the poor and the oppressed.
 Concerning the poor, Viola has said that helping those who are in need is part of "the Magna Carta of the Church of Jesus Christ as she continues the ministry of Jesus on earth (Luke 4:18–19).
 Scripture, both Old Testament and New Testament, make clear that this is very much on God's heart."

 Aside from being an author and speaker on Christian topics, Viola consults authors, bloggers, and writers in their craft.
-He lectures throughout the USA and around the world, having spoken in various locations including Canada, Ireland, South Africa, Chile, Argentina, Germany, Switzerland, and Holland.
+He lectures throughout the USA and around the world, having spoken in various locations including Canada, Ireland, South Africa, Chile, Argentina, Germany, Switzerland, and the Netherlands.